Before we get into how to use the tar command, let's see what are some of its advantages.

 Archive_name- It shows the name of the archive file

-How to use the TAR command?
+How to use the TAR command in Linux?

 Let's first try to understand the meaning of an archive file!
 Throughout this article, we will go through the command with tar examples.

 What is an archive file?

-A file consisting of one or more than one files including the metadata is referred to as an archive file.
+A file consisting of one or more files including the metadata is referred to as an archive file.
 They are primarily used to amalgamate multiple data files into a single one.
 It further results in easy storage and portability.
 A who doesn’t want that, right?

 tar -cvf Archive.tar /home/sample